satyendra-kumar-gupta/website/README.md

-This is a sample website made as part of Git learing.
+This is a sample website made as part of Git learning.